emilygv/emilyvernon.com/index.md

 %}

 {% include section_icons.html
 title="We all want to live our best lives.
-This is why my focus includes the following industries" icons="Creativity, Travel, Beauty, Wellbeing" breakout=false %}
+This is why my focus includes the following industries:" icons="Creativity, Travel, Beauty, Wellbeing" breakout=false %}

 ## Work Highlight